meshuggahtas/TASSS/Audience/Experience.md

+Notes for TASers:
-Understanding and overcoming the root of potential problems to maximize audience experience of watching a TAS
+- Understanding and overcoming potential problems to maximize audience experience of watching a TAS
+- Making sure to get your message across media

-The audience has the following options to watch a TAS, make sure to get your message across the media
+The audience has the following options to watch a TAS:

 - Watching on
-  - Mobile phone
+- - Mobile phone
-  - TV
+- - TV
-  - Computer monitor
+- - Computer monitor
-  - Projection
+- - Projection

-List of factors affecting the audience
+List of factors affecting the audience:

 # Hardware